 I knew nothing about gardening, but I’d been a journalist all my life.
 And I’d written for some of the most famous newspapers and magazines in Britain – Good Housekeeping, Harpers & Queen, The Times, the Daily Telegraph and many more.

 It was my job to find experts and filter information.
-And to extract the elements that were important to my reader – to find out what really mattered to them and deliver information they could use easily.
+And to extract the elements that were important to my reader.
+I found out what really mattered to them and delivered information which could be used easily.

-How easy is it to do?
+How easy is each gardening job to do?
 And how long does it take?
 Will it make the garden look good?
 Is it affordable and realistic?
 Can you fit this into a family garden or a busy life?

 The Middlesized Garden blog is where you’ll find all that useful information and inspiration.

-And above all, I’ve discovered that the gardening world is a community, where people share their knowledge generously and delight in discovering new things.
+And above all, I’ve discovered that the gardening world is a community.
+People share their knowledge generously and delight in discovering new things.

-Subscribe to the Middlesized Garden to get a weekly email on Sunday morning with all the latest news.
+Subscribe to the Middlesized Garden to get a free weekly email once a week, with tips, ideas and inspiration for your garden.